The Lie of Perfect Hindsight

 If you keep revising your mental history to fit the outcomes, you’ll build false confidence.
 You’ll stop learning.
 You’ll convince yourself you were right for the wrong reasons → and that’s dangerous.

-True learning from the past isn’t about clarity.
-It’s about curiosity:
+True learning from the past is about curiosity:

 What did I overlook?